WillCaires/daytrade/README.md

 - The application uses a 6-month historical data period by default
 - All AI responses are processed to remove technical debugging information
 - The interface is optimized for both desktop and mobile access
-- AWS deployment requires proper security configuration for production use
+- AWS deployment requires a proper security configuration for production use

 ---